Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 This is the state of web scraping in 2026: a massive, growing market built on fundamentally broken technology.

 But something is shifting.
 A new approach called vibe scraping is replacing manual scraper development entirely.
+And for ecommerce data, where structured product information is the lifeblood of competitive intelligence, the shift is happening faster than anywhere else.

 The Maintenance Problem